piatf/miniproject_java/README.md

 Similarly to the tags, it is possible to set a collection to one article by double clicking on the "Collection" cell.
 The collection gathers several articles, and it is also set by the user.
 To delete a whole collection, it is possible to go to "Edit -> Delete collection", enter the name of the collection and then click on OK ("Enter" button doesn't work yet).

-Depending on the articles read, a list of suggestions is proposed at the bottom of the window.
+Depending on the articles selected, a list of suggestions is proposed at the bottom of the window.

 ## Requirements